Thomas Davis (Young Irelander): Cultural nationalist

-Although, unlike Davis, a native Irish speaker, O'Connell did not share this cultural nationalism.
-O'Connell declared "the superior utility of the English tongue, as the medium of all modern communication" too great a consideration for him to regret "the gradual abandonment " of Irish.
+In September 1842, with Charles Gavan Duffy and John Blake Dillon, Davis began publication in Dublin of The Nation.
+While designed to support O'Connell's campaign for repeal of the 1801 Union, Davis made the weekly a vehicle for promoting Irish, a language "inseparably mingled", in his view, with the history and "soul" of the Irish people.
+While a Gaeilgeoir himself, for O'Connell this meant little.
+He declared "the superior utility of the English tongue, as the medium of all modern communication" too great a consideration for him to regret "the gradual abandonment " of Irish.

 Differences with Daniel O'Connell

 Davis supported O'Connell's Repeal Association from 1840, hoping to restore, on a reformed basis, an Irish Parliament in Dublin.
 There were tensions, but an open split with O'Connell first developed in 1845 on the question of non-denominational education, when the vehemence of O'Connell's opposition reduced Davis to tears.
-In advance of some the Catholic bishops, O'Connell had denounced as "godless" the three new Queens Colleges in which Dublin Castle proposed to educate Catholics and Protestants together in a non-denominational basis.
+In advance of some of the Catholic bishops, O'Connell had denounced as "godless" the three new Queens Colleges in which Dublin Castle proposed to educate Catholics and Protestants together in a non-denominational basis.

 When, in The Nation, Davis pleaded that "reasons for separate education are reasons for [a] separate life".
 O'Connell accused Davis of suggesting it a "crime to be a Catholic" and declared himself content to take a stand "for Old Ireland".
 Davis, Duffy and others in the circle around The Nation he now referred to as Young Irelanders—for O'Connell an unflattering reference to Giuseppe Mazzini's anti-clerical and insurrectionist Young Italy.

 A further rift with O'Connell opened over the question of a path to a possible compromise between Union and Repeal.
 While insisting he would "never ask for or work" for anything less than an independent legislature, O'Connell had suggested he might accept a "subordinate parliament" (an Irish legislature with powers devolved from Westminster) as "an instalment".
 Unlike some of his colleagues at The Nation, Davis did not reject this in principle.
 But while O'Connell looked for compromise at Westminster, Davis sought agreement with the "federalist" William Sharman Crawford, a representative of Protestant Ulster upon which O'Connell appeared to turn his back.

 Death

-Despite their differences O'Connell was distraught at Davis's early and sudden death.
+Despite their differences, O'Connell was distraught at Davis's early and sudden death.
 Davis died from scarlet fever in 1845 at the age of 30.
 He was buried in Mount Jerome Cemetery, Dublin.